 SCREEN: Processing > Feature Extraction is being clicked.

 SCREEN: Pinhole is being set as the camera model and all images are being shared.

+SCREEN: Processing > Feature matching

 Compute Structure from Motion by clicking on Reconstruction and Start Reconstruction to obtain the camera positions and orientations, using the default COLMAP parameters [1].
 Click on Reconstruction and choose Bundle Adjustment to minimize the reprojection errors [2].